When it comes to finding the best dumbbells, it can be tricky figuring out exactly how much you need to spend and what type is best for you.

 Now let's be honest, any dumbbell can be great for beginners if used safely and with the correct technique, but there are a few features of these Portzon Neoreme Dumbbells that we think make them especially accessible.

-You can go very light, for one, which is great if you want to add load to more dynamic exercises, such as step-ups, shadow boxing, and more.
+Like some of the top resistance bands, you can go very light which is great if you want to add load to more dynamic exercises, such as step-ups, shadow boxing, and more.

 In fact, it's part of the reason you'll find this type of dumbbell in many of the more popular exercise classes too.